Georgie Pie: Relaunch

 On 9 May 2013, McDonald's announced the return of Georgie Pie on a trial basis.
 From 5 June 2013, the original recipe Steak Mince 'n' Cheese pie (minus the monosodium glutamate) has been sold for $4.50 at the Queen Street and Greenlane McDonald's restaurants (the latter being a former Georgie Pie restaurant) in Auckland.
 The trial was quickly expanded to five more McDonald's restaurants in Auckland (including at Kelston, the location of the original Georgie Pie restaurant), three restaurants in Hamilton, and the Te Awamutu restaurant.
 The relaunch proved so popular that special queues and security staff were brought in to handle the crowds.
 At times, the lines went out of the restaurant and stretched across the car park.
 In July 2013, the trial was expanded to four more Auckland restaurants, as well as two restaurants in Palmerston North, and restaurants in Feilding and Bulls.

 On 1 October 2013, McDonald's announced that the trial exceeded its expectations, and it would subsequently expand Georgie Pie to 107 of its 161 restaurants nationwide by the end of 2013 and introduce two new flavours of pie in early 2014.
 It was expected that by mid-2014 all McDonald's restaurants in New Zealand, except those which cannot accommodate the pie ovens, would be selling Georgie Pie.

 McDonald's New Zealand had a 5.8 percent gain in sales in 2013, which has been largely attributed to the re-introduction of Georgie Pie.

 On 5 March 2014, the Chicken 'n' Vegetable pie was re-introduced to the menu.

 Retirement

-On 8 June 2020, it was announced that George Pie was to be discontinued within weeks, citing a lack of demand for the product.
+On 8 June 2020, it was announced that Georgie Pie was to be discontinued within weeks, citing a lack of demand for the product.
 McDonald's stated that the oven equipment would need "significant reinvestment to replace".

 In September 2020, the purported "last box" of Georgie Pies was auctioned off for more than its retail price on Trade Me, attracting four-figure bids.
+In March 2024, Stuff.co.nz reported that a single frozen George Pie from 2020 was sold for $45 on Trade Me.